Developing 24 stitch optical illusion patterns for use on punchcard machines and more.

 The latest version Gimp Download site

 I am self-taught.
-As I learn new tools, my workarounds may be convoluted and more complicated than they need to be, evolving over time.
+As I learn new tools, my workarounds may be convoluted and more complicated than they need to be and evolve with time.
 I do not delete older posts or their content, but do occasionally add links to later posts or dated notes.

 I began designing and charting in the days of having to draw on graph paper and cutting up results to see if the repeats would tile properly when knit, or to place them for alignment variations such as half drop or brick.